About Us

 Dr. Brickner is board certified in Family Medicine, with a Certificate of Added Qualification in Sports Medicine.
 He also has specialized training in diving and cold weather medicine.
 He currently serves as the head team physician for men's basketball, wrestling, tennis and golf, women's soccer, field hockey, crew, softball and gymnastics.

-Dr. Brickner and his wife, Beth, have three children, Emily, Amanda and Ben.
+• Family: Dr. Brickner and his wife, Beth, have three children, Emily, Amanda and Ben.

 Brendan Carr, PhD

-Favorite Book and Movie: His favorite book is Failure of Nerve by Edwin Friedman and he enjoys the podcast Finding Mastery by Mike Gervais.
+• Hobbies/Sports: His favorite book is Failure of Nerve by Edwin Friedman and he enjoys the podcast Finding Mastery by Mike Gervais.

-Pets: He has two greater Swiss mountain dogs, named Æsir and Odin.
+• Pets: He has two greater Swiss mountain dogs, named Æsir and Odin

 Marc Davis